 2. Eco communities

-All over the country, sustainably-minded people are coming together to create environmentally sound communities, either inviting green-minded developers, like the Serenbe community outside of Atlanta, GA, or constructing their own simple and cost efficient homes, like Dancing Rabbit, an eco-village of straw and cob homes in the rural prairie of Missouri.
-These developments, which are not to be confused with hippie communes, can range in number of members from 5 to 500, and are essentially concerned with living in a socially and ecologically sustainable way.
-Common features include a common building for activities and community dining, walkable neighborhoods, organic gardens, solar panels and rainwater harvesting.
+All over the country, sustainably-minded people are coming together to create environmentally healthy communities, either inviting green-minded developers, like the Serenbe community outside of Atlanta, GA, or constructing their own cost-efficient and straightforward homes, like Dancing Rabbit, an eco-village of straw and cob homes in the rural prairie of Missouri.
+These developments, which are not to be confused with hippie communes, can range in many members from 5 to 500 and are primarily concerned with living in a socially and ecologically sustainable way.
+Standard features include a typical building for activities and community dining, walkable neighborhoods, organic gardens, solar panels and rainwater harvesting.

 3. Passivhaus homes

-Long popular in European building, the ultra energy efficient design principal known as Passivhaus is slowly gaining attention in the US.
+Long accessible in European architecture, the ultra-energy-efficient design principle known as Passivhaus is slowly gaining attention in the US.
 Investing in a Passivhaus home, which maintains a steady indoor environment with an airtight and well-insulated structure, ultimately means reducing your total annual energy bills down to about $100—no joke.
 If you renovate your existing home to Passivhaus standards, you are also eligible for some juicy tax credits.

-Somewhat related to the Passivhaus home, the net zero home is built with the aim of producing as much energy as it consumes, mostly through the use of solar panels.
-In the US, building a net zero or near net zero home is currently much more common than a Passivhaus home, partially due to the fact that installing solar panels can be less expensive (especially upfront) than investing in Passivhaus building materials–although the long term payback for Passivhaus can be much higher.
+Somewhat related to the Passivhaus home, the net-zero home is built to produce as much energy as it consumes, mostly through the use of solar panels.
+In the United States, building a net-zero or near net-zero home is currently much more common than a Passivhaus home.
+This is partial because installing solar panels can be less expensive (especially upfront) than investing in Passivhaus building materials–although the long term payback for Passivhaus can be much higher.
 However, installing solar panels and other energy-reducing systems will earn you tax credits.
-Forward-thinking green builders have been able to construct net zero homes that cost as much or less than conventional homes.
+Forward-thinking green builders have been able to construct net-zero homes that cost as much or less than conventional homes.